aptos-foundation/AIPs/aips/aip-49.md

 ## Summary

-In Aptos, each transacation contains a transaction authenticator that includes a signature and a public key, while the transaction itself contains the sender of the transaction.
+In Aptos, each transaction contains a transaction authenticator that includes a signature and a public key, while the transaction itself contains the sender of the transaction.
 To verify that a transaction is properly signed, the verifier validates that the public key verifies the signature across the transaction and that the hash of the public key is stored on-chain in a hashed form under the account.
 By completing this verification, the verifier can be certain that the owner of the account indeed authorizes this transaction.
 This AIP adds support for `secp256k1` ECDSA for transaction authentication.

 ## Motivation